ipsilo-eu/cll-csv/README.md

-## CL-CSV: Command Line CSV Viewer and Editor
+## CLL-CSV: Command Line CSV Viewer and Editor

-CL-CSV is a lightweight, command-line interface (CLI) tool for viewing and editing CSV files directly in your terminal.
+CLL-CSV is a lightweight, command-line interface (CLI) tool for viewing and editing CSV files directly in your terminal.
 It offers a screen-based table display with scrolling, cell-level modifications, and file management functions.

 ### Key Features